This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 For the final leg of the trip, why not enjoy a leisurely breakfast at one of the historic downtown restaurants?
 If you like beautiful atmospheres and brunch, try Old Ebbitt Grill beside the White House, or Iron Gate in Dupont Circle.

-Time Estimate: 1.5 to 2 hours
+Time Estimate: 1 to 1.5 hours.

 Self Guided Audio Walking Tour of Washington DC Neighborhoods

-The tours are free to download, and cost $1.99 to upgrade so that you can cruise from point to point and be guided as you listen.
+Self-guided audio tours are such a fantastic way to explore a city at your own pace.
+The GPSmyCity self-guided walking tour audios for Washington DC are great for exploring neighborhoods outside of the National Mall and Capitol Hill areas.
+The tours are free to download and cost $1.99 to upgrade so you can cruise from point to point and be guided as you listen.

 Time Estimate: Depends on which guide you download.
-Guides are self paced and can be started or stopped any time.
+Guides are self-paced and can be started or stopped any time.

 Museums at the National Mall